What is life estate reserved?

 - Proposed gift amount including cost basis.
 Please distinguish between the value of land and the value of buildings and other improvements.

-3. If your client wishes to proceed and establish a gift of real estate, create a fund at Thrivent Charitable online or complete and return the fund workbook and the real estate questionnaire.
+3. If your client wishes to proceed and establish a gift of real estate,

 4. Review your compensation options from Thrivent or American Funds.